-Sometimes, while you are out riding, you just wish you could go back and show your friends and family just how sick the trails are and encourage them to head out with you!
+Mountain biking is an exciting sport.
+So exciting that sometimes you wish you could show non-riders what it is all about!
+That’s why you need one of the best mountain bike helmets with GoPro mounts integrated into them.
 Mountain bike helmets with a camera or GoPro mount integrated into them do exist, and they are actually becoming more and more common.

-Attaching the GoPro to the helmet is one of the best positions to mount a camera due to advantages such as stability, higher point of view and reducing the vibrations while riding down a jarring track.
-It is better than attaching to your chest or to your bike as you head acts as a gimbal, so your videos are a lot more watchable.
+Attaching the GoPro to the helmet is one of the best positions to mount a camera.
+This is because it has better stability, a higher point of view and it reduces the vibrations while riding down a jarring track.
+It is better than attaching it to your chest or to your bike as your head acts as a gimbal, making your videos are a lot more watchable.

 Here we have explained everything you need to know about riding with a camera mount, including where to get a helmet with a built-in camera mount.